rlaphoenix/nton/README.md

 ### The forwarder does not launch, "The software was closed because an error occurred."

-Your "sigpatches" (signature patches) that allow unsigned titles to launch is likely outdated or not set up correctly.
+As the NSP forwarder's signature is not valid as we do not possess Nintendo's private signing keys, you cannot boot any NSP forwarder with CFW alone.
+Nintendo has DMCA'd the options that allow you to run these kinds of NSP files due to it allowing piracy.
+Support on this matter cannot be provided as I do not support piracy on any Nintendo system.

-Sigpatches can go outdated from Horizon OS firmware updates, Atmosphere updates (as well as silent updates).
-It is recommended to use the [sys-patch](https://github.com/ITotalJustice/sys-patch) sys-module to automatically patch your system from signature checks as well as other useful patches.
-The default configuration is fine for the majority of systems and is a simple copy & paste to your microSD card to install.
+If you do not agree with enabling piracy, do not want to enable piracy, or do not know how to proceed from here, then I do not recommend using NRO to NSP forwarders at all and stick with the Homebrew launcher through the Album icon, or by opening any Game or Software while holding (R).

-It's also possible the `prod.keys` you used with NTON is outdated for your firmware.
-Get new ones with Lockpick_RCM and make sure you choose to get keys from the SysMMC or EmuMMC that you will be installing the forwarder on (or whichever has a newer firmware version).
+However, it's also possible the `prod.keys` you used with NTON is outdated for your firmware.
+Re-download the latest Lockpick_RCM and re-obtain this `prod.keys` file from your own Switch.
+Make sure you choose to get keys from the SysMMC or EmuMMC that you will be installing the forwarder on (or whichever has a newer firmware version).

 ### The forwarder starts loading but then crashes